o3de/o3de.org/README.md

 2. Verify that the required dependencies have been installed by running the command, `npm list`.
 This outputs the list of dependencies and indicates whether or not they've been installed.

 3. Install missing dependencies.
 You can install all of the dependencies by running the command, `npm install`.
 Or, you can install a specific dependency.
 For example: `npm install bootstrap@4.6.1`

-#### Description 2

-If you are on a Mac (particularly an ARM Mac) and have confirmed you have Bootstrap installed, but are still getting this error, it is very likely a [known issue with libsass](https://github.com/gohugoio/hugo/issues/12649#issuecomment-2299360331) and Mac's file limits.

-#### Steps to fix

-Installing an earlier version of Hugo:

-1. Download [v0.115.3 extended from the release archive](https://github.com/gohugoio/hugo/releases/tag/v0.115.3) and extract the archive.

-2. To use it alongside an existing copy of Hugo, copy the `hugo` executable into `/usr/local/bin` and rename it to distinguish it from your existing version (for example, `hugo1153`).

-3. Open the executable with `cmd+click` and select `Open` from the context menu and accept the security popup, warning about an unsigned application.

-4. Call the executable in the command line to run server (for example, `hugo1153 server`).

-Alternatively, you can increase your maxfiles `ulimit`.
-The process for this varies dramatically depending on Mac OS version, so consult the documentation for the version you are running.